The McKay correspondence for isolated singularities via Floer theory: Appendix D: the -filtration and positive symplectic cohomology

-The last condition is not strictly necessary, but one can apply a Floer continuation isomorphism to homotope $H$ on $R \leq R_0$ to ensure that condition.
-That it is a subcomplex follows from the maximum principle, and it is known that one recovers quantum cohomology \cite{Ritter3}.
+The last condition is not strictly necessary, but one can apply a Floer continuation isomorphism to homotope $H$ on $R \leq R_0$ to ensure that condition. \fix{That the complex in \eqref{Appendix item 7 get QH} is well-defined follows from a maximum principle and it is known that one recovers quantum cohomology \cite{Ritter3}.
+Moreover, the filtration argument in Sec.\ref{Subsection Overview} will show that this complex is a subcomplex $CF^*_0(H)$ of the Floer complex $CF^*(H)$ of $H$.}

-An {\bf admissible homotopy} of Hamiltonians, $H_s: M \to \R$, requires that $H_s=h_s(R)$ on $R\geq R_0$, so that each $h_s$ satisfies conditions \eqref{Appendix item 1}-\eqref{Appendix item 6} above (with slopes depending on $s$), and that $\partial_s h_s'\leq 0$ (to ensure that the maximum principle for Floer solutions applies \cite{Ritter3}).
-Also $J=J_s$ may vary with $s$, subject to the above compatibility and contact type conditions.
+\fix{Let $H_s: M \to \R$ depend on $s\in \R$ on a compact subset of $\R$, with $H_s=H_-$ for $s\ll 0$ and $H_s=H_+$ for $s\gg 0$, where $H_{\pm}: M \to \R$ are admissible (i.e. satisfy the above conditions).
+Then $H_s$ is an {\bf admissible homotopy} of Hamiltonians if $H_s=h_s(R)$ on $R\geq R_0$ such that \begin{enumerate} \item $\partial_s h_s'\leq 0$ (to ensure that the maximum principle for Floer solutions applies \cite{Ritter3}), \item each $h_s$ satisfies the above conditions \eqref{Appendix item 1}-\eqref{Appendix item 4}, \item and $h_s'$ is constant for $R\geq R_1$ (but may depend on $s$, or be equal to a Reeb period). \end{enumerate}} Also $J=J_s$ may vary with $s$, subject to the above compatibility and contact type conditions.